yeah/ansible-uberspace/README.md

 6. Enjoy!

 If you have an SSH keypair and your public key is installed in `~/.ssh/id_rsa.pub` on your local computer, the key will be stored in `~/.ssh/authorized_keys` on your Uberspace and you won't need the `--ask-pass` argument in subsequent runs.

-### Let's Encrypt

-Nothing to do or configure here.
-This works automagically for all your domains.

 ### WordPress